dneimke/FluentValidationSample/README.md

 }
 ```

-Finally, register the decorator class with Scrutor in Startup.cs
+Then register the decorator class with Scrutor in Startup.cs

 ```csharp
 services.Decorate(typeof(IRequestHandler<,>), typeof(ValidationDecorator<,>));